SPawson/Card-Match/README.md

 <h3>Bootstrap</h3>
 <p>
-The project uses Bootstrap 4.3.1 framework and a variety of imported classes in order assist with implementing the structure, navigation, carousel and modal features seen on the site.
+The project uses Bootstrap 4.3.1 framework and a variety of imported classes in order assist with implementing the structure and modal features seen on the site.
 </p>
 <a target="_blank" href="https://getbootstrap.com/">https://getbootstrap.com/</a>